FAQs about Osher

 Is there a fee for courses or to join a special interest group?

 There are additional fees for courses that vary based on the program.
-To attend a special interest group, you must pay $15 per year, per member.
-Once you have paid the annual fee, you may attend as many special interest groups as you desire.
+To attend a special interest group, you must pay $5 per term, per member.

 Are classes “for credit”?